-Views from nearby residences and businesses facing the school campus would be altered as the school buildings are demolished and replaced with new buildings, which would include new exterior facades.
+There are not any protected views present from the site.
+Unprotected views from nearby residences and businesses facing the school campus or the Veteran's Administration building would be altered as the school buildings are demolished and replaced with new buildings, which would include new exterior facades.
 However, the character and use of the site as school buildings would not change.
 The new school has been designed to be aesthetically appealing and recede into the landscape, and along with new trees, is considered to be an improvement over the aesthetics of the view of the older existing school.
 The character and use of the site as a public school would not change (see Figure 5).